Cray-HPE/docs-csm/110-NCN-IMAGE-CUSTOMIZATION.md

    ```
    Replace the default root public and private ssh keys with your own or generate a new pair with `ssh-keygen(1)`

-5. Create the new squashFS artifact
+5. Create the new SquashFS artifact
    ```bash
    chroot-pit# /srv/cray/scripts/common/create-kis-artifacts.sh
    ```